Phoenix Park: Áras an Uachtaráin

 The residence of the president of Ireland, Áras an Uachtaráin, built in 1754, is located in the park.
 As the Viceregal Lodge, it was the official residence of the Lord Lieutenant of Ireland until the creation of the Irish Free State in 1922.

 Dublin Zoo

 Dublin Zoo is one of Dublin's main attractions.
-It houses more than 700 animals and tropical birds from around the world and was founded in 1830 and opened to the public on 1 September 1831, with animals from the London Society, making it the third oldest zoo in the world.
+It houses more than 700 animals and tropical birds from around the world.
+The Zoological Society of Ireland was established in 1830 "to form a collection of animals along the lines of London Zoo".
+It opened to the public on 1 September 1831 - making it the fourth oldest zoo in the world - with animals from the London Society.
 Within a year the zoo housed 123 species.

 Papal Cross

 The Papal Cross at the edge of Fifteen Acres was erected as a backdrop for the outdoor mass celebrated there by Pope John Paul II on 29 September 1979, the first day of his pastoral visit to Ireland.
 The congregation numbered over one million, equal to Dublin's population.
 The white Latin cross, which dominates its surroundings, is 35 m high and was built with steel girders.
 It was installed with some difficulty: after several attempts, the cross was eventually erected just a fortnight before the Pope arrived.
 When John Paul died in 2005, devotees gathered at the Papal Cross, praying and leaving flowers and other tokens of remembrance.
 Pope Francis celebrated mass here on the final day of his 2018 visit to Ireland.